 We really appreciate that this vacuum is built from durable ABS plastic, as well as the fact that it comes with four caster wheels.
 Moving the whole thing around is a snap as a result.
 This model comes with two extension wands, a crevice tool, and other detail accessories that help you get the most out of your cleaning experience.

 3. WORKSHOP Wet/Dry Vacs WS1600SS Stainless

-Since we're looking for the best water vacuum cleaner, it makes sense that we would want a machine that's built for sucking up liquids.
+Since we're looking for the water vacuum cleaner, it makes sense that we would want a machine that's built for sucking up liquids.
 For the most part, wet/dry vacuums are created for dust and dirt, not water.
 Thankfully, this device from Workshop is built with water in mind, ensuring that you can work on any liquid spill with ease.

 Unlike most other wet/dry units, the Workshop Vacuum comes with a suction performance rating.
 This classification relates to how well the vacuum can remove water from surfaces.
 Incredibly, the WS1600SS can suck up one gallon of liquid per minute.